RethinkLedgers/ef-smartcontract/README.md

     getKnownParties()
 ```

+As mentioned before, in the Daml ledger model, party objects contain a party identifier and an optional display name, which can be (but not must be) different from the party identifier.
+In some ledgers the party identifiers are enforced to be long strings, which makes them inconvenient to use on the UI.

-The section which now you have COMMENTED OUT is the part which normally queries the list of known parties from the ledger.
-Unfortunatley this is not possible yet on Daml Hub, so until the `ledger.listKnownParties` function becomes available also on Daml Hub, we use this workaround.
+Unfortunatley the distinction between party identifiers and display names is not possible yet on Daml Hub, so until this feature becomes available also on Daml Hub, we use the workaround, described above.

+The section which now you have UNCOMMENTED imports the `parties.json` file into the UI.
+The contents of the JSON file corresponds to the query of the list of known parties, resulting in a list of party objects, simulating that feature of ledgers other than Daml Hub, wich makes is possible to use the more convenient display names on the UI, rathen than the party identifiers.
+The remaining part of the UI, including the functions which convert between party identifiers and display names, works in the same way as described above.

+You have to use party identifiers to log in, and see the display name of the logged in party on th UI, and have to use party display names to refer to other parties on the UI.

 From the <project root>/ui folder run the following command in your terminal: